JonyEpsilon/gorilla-repl/doc/renderer.md

 This is nice and simple, and works well in this case, but it has a number of problems:

 - Let's consider rendering a list of plots for instance.
-To understand the problem here we need to understand how plots are rendered on the client: plots are rendered by inserting a placeholder element into the DOM, and then calling the javascript plotting library, which transforms that placeholder into DOM representing the plot as a side-effect.
+To understand the problem here we need to understand how plots are rendered on the client: which is by inserting a placeholder element into the DOM, and then calling the javascript plotting library, which transforms that placeholder into the plot as a side-effect.
 This is a common pattern with javascript libraries (the LaTeX library works this way too, for instance), so we need to support it.
 For a large output there might be a large number of placeholders, and javascript functions to fire, and we need to manage this complexity.